 Data Schema

-Data Connect creates several tables in your data warehouse, each representing a different aspect of user behavior data.
+Data Connect creates the following tables in your data warehouse, each representing a different aspect of user behavior data.
 Understanding this schema is essential for effective analysis and joining with other data sources.

 Data Connect adopts a hierarchical schema.
 By default, Data Connect will sync the following tables: